 The plan is funded by contributions that are made to the plan.
-The contribution levels are set in the applicable collective agreements.
 B.C. pension legislation requires that, at least once every three years, a plan valuation must be performed by an actuary.
 The actuary examines the plan to determine if, at the valuation date, the assets and future contributions are sufficient to pay for the cost of members' benefits (the "liabilities").
 If there is a difference between the assets and liabilities of the plan, the Trustees may have to consider changes to the plan to address the imbalance.
-These changes can include increases or decreases to pensions, to future benefit rates or reducing benefits that are accrued under the plan.
+These changes can include increases or decreases to pensions, adjusting future benefit rates or reducing benefits that are accrued under the plan.
 If contributions are insufficient to fund plan benefits, and it is not possible to increase contributions sufficiently to cover the shortfall, the Trustees are required under B.C. pension legislation to reduce benefits to stabilize the plan's funded status.